SampleEnvironment/secop-site/source/howtos/busy-sequence.rst

 The ``status`` parameter
 -------------------------

-Before looking at the handshake itself, it helps to know the parameter that carries the "are we done yet?" information: `status` (see :ref:`status-codes`).
+Before looking at the busy sequence itself, it helps to know the parameter that carries the "are we done yet?" information: `status` (see :ref:`status-codes`).

 ``status`` is a tuple of an enum code and a human-readable string, e.g.